carloscabo/MQBE/README.md

 ## Second

-Include the JS library `jquery.mq_breakpoint_events.js` in you project, and be sure you have `JQuery` too.
+Include the JS library `jquery.mq_breakpoint_events.js` in you project, and be sure you have `JQuery` included too.

 ## Third

-Define you events related to your CSS breakpoints in `domready`.
+Define you events related to your CSS breakpoint names on `domready`.
-You have two events avalibale for each MediaQuery state: `onenter`, and `onleave`. `onenter` its also fired when the page loads the first time.
+You have two events available for each MediaQuery state: `onenter`, and `onleave`. `onenter` its also fired when the page loads the first time.

 Finally remember initialize MQBE with `MBQE.init();`.
 Below you have an example.